selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 pre-commit hooks are best used as a simple sanity check for your own workflow, and not as a means of enforcing policy.

-This hook will be validating configuration the same way

-Here's an example file you can place in your repository:
+Before installing the hook, it's a good idea to make sure we don't have any problems contained in our configuration.
+Let's invoke `istioctl analyze` in file-only mode.

+{{< bash >}}
+$ istioctl analyze --recursive cluster/ \
+    --use-kube false \
+    --all-namespaces \
+    --failure-threshhold Info
+✔ No validation issues found when analyzing all namespaces.
+{{< /bash >}}

+This command analyzes the files contained in the `cluster/` folder recursively.
+We also have specified the `--use-kube false` argument, which tells analyze to analyze only files.
+Without this option, it would additionally try to analyze our currently-configured default cluster.
+It's safe to leave out if you want to always analyze the current live cluster on every commit, but for now we'll disable it and show how to add live-cluster analysis as a CI-step.

+The `--all-namespaces` argument will ensure we check all namespaces.
+Finally, the `--failure-threshhold Info` defines what sort of problems we consider a failure (valid choices are `Error`, `Warn`, or `Info`).
+By specifying `Info` we are treating any problem as a failure - feel free to adjust this to your own situation.

+Note that the analyzer found no issues, so we can go ahead and install the pre-commit hook.
+Save the contents below to a file named `pre-commit.example`:

 {{< text shell >}}
-#!/bin/sh
+#!/bin/bash
 #
 # Example pre-commit to run istioctl analyze on commit.
+To use, add to your git
+# precommit hook via `ln -s ../../pre-commit.example .git/hooks/pre-commit`.

 # Path to istioctl - replace with hardcoded path if you want to use a different binary.
-ISTIOCTL=istioctl
-# Directory containing config to analyze.
-ANALYZE_DIR="cluster/"
+ISTIOCTL=$HOME/bin/istioctl
+# Failure threshhold - valid values are Info/Warn/Error
+FAILURE_THRESHHOLD=Info

-if ! [ -x "`command -v $ISTIOCTL`" ]; then
+if ! [ -x "$(command -v $ISTIOCTL)" ]; then
     echo "$ISTIOCTL command not found.
-Either add it to your path, or modify your pre-commit hook to specify the absolute path." exit 1 fi
+Either add it to your path, or modify" echo "your pre-commit hook to specify the absolute path." exit 1 fi

-find $ANALYZE_DIR \
-    -type f \
-    -name \*.yaml \
-    -print0 | xargs -0 $ISTIOCTL analyze
+$ISTIOCTL analyze -R cluster/ \
+    --use-kube=false \
+    --all-namespaces \
+    --failure-threshold $FAILURE_THRESHHOLD
 {{< /text >}}

-If you named this file `istio-precommit`, you can then place it in the appropriate place with a symbolic link.
+You can then install the hook with a symbolic link:

 {{< text bash >}}
-$ ln -s istio-precommit .git/hooks/pre-commit
+$ ln -s ../../pre-commit.example .git/hooks/pre-commit
 {{< /text>}}

 Now, whenever you commit a change to your repository, the `cluster/` directory will be automatically analyzed.
-You can try this out by introducing an error:
+Let's introduce an error to test it out.
+Let's expose the `productpage` service via a `Gateway` resource; however we'll introduce a typo in the name of the gateway bound in the `VirtualService`:

+Place the below contents in `cluster/workloads/bookinfo/bookinfo-gateway.yaml`:
+{{< text yaml >}}
+# cluster/workloads/bookinfo/bookinfo-gateway.yaml
+apiVersion: networking.istio.io/v1alpha3
+kind: Gateway
+metadata:
+  name: bookinfo-gateway
+  namespace: bookinfo
+spec:
+  selector:
+    istio: ingressgateway
+  servers:
+  - port:
+      number: 80
+      name: http
+      protocol: HTTP
+    hosts:
+    - "*"
+---
+apiVersion: networking.istio.io/v1alpha3
+kind: VirtualService
+metadata:
+  name: bookinfo-vs
+  namespace: bookinfo
+spec:
+  hosts:
+  - "*"
+  gateways:
+  - bookinfogateway
+  http:
+  - match:
+    - uri:
+        exact: /productpage
+    - uri:
+        prefix: /static
+    - uri:
+        exact: /login
+    - uri:
+        exact: /logout
+    - uri:
+        prefix: /api/v1/products
+    route:
+    - destination:
+        host: productpage
+        port:
+          number: 9080
+{{< /text >}}

+Note that the gateway is named `bookinfo-gateway`, but the virtual service refers to it as `bookinfogateway`.
+This sort of error is very easy to make and difficult to spot.

+If you try to commit the file now, you should see an error:

+{{< text bash >}}
+~/s/example-istio-cluster (master|…) $ git add cluster/workloads/bookinfo/bookinfo-gateway.yaml && git commit -m "Expose bookinfo's productpage via ingress"
+Error [IST0101] (VirtualService bookinfo-vs.bookinfo) Referenced gateway not found: "bookinfogateway"
+Error: Analyzers found issues when analyzing all namespaces.
+See https://istio.io/docs/reference/config/analysis for more information about causes and resolutions.
+{{< /text>}}

 {{< idea >}}
-This was tested with istioctl 1.5.0-prerelease which did not support -d and has slightly different output.
-Review once the next pre-release is published.
+NOTES

+* Document CI step, github action
+  * use example-istio-cluster
+  * show example of bringing in a large, vendor provided app (gitlab?)
+    * with large app not really free to modify yaml (or is undersirable) so show how to suppress rule instead (port-names are unlabeled and it might be bad to label them)
+    * also show suppressing via annotation (but need better example than port-name, maybe)
+  * show example of exporting service to default namespace
+    * there's another app already in the cluster exposing the same name to default!
+    * that team didn't check in their app (those jerks)
+    * with a CI step that analyzes live cluster AND PRs, you can catch issue before it occurs (can't expose two different services to the same name) - cool shit
+    * CI step is also useful for migrating to gitops
+* General observations about how objects can be inconsistent, so messages aren't necessarily stable over time - might make sense to run live cluster analysis as a CI job
+  * Still shows how gitops is better in this case since hte gitops view is never "inconsistent"

 {{< /idea >}}
-{{< text bash >}}
-$ cat <<EOF > cluster/my-bad-service.yaml
-apiVersion: v1
-kind: Service
-metadata:
-  name: my-test-service
-  annotations:
-    a-non-existent-annotation.istio.io/not-here: test
-EOF
-$ git add cluster/my-bad-service && git commit -m "testing analyze pre-commit" Warn [IST0108] (Service my-test-service.default) Unknown annotation: a-non-existent-annotation.istio.io/not-here
-Error: Analyzers found issues.
-See https://istio.io/docs/reference/config/analysis for more information about causes and resolutions.
-{{< /text> }}

 ## Read more
 * (Link to analyzer docs)
 * (Link to https://cloud.google.com/solutions/addressing-continuous-delivery-challenges-in-a-kubernetes-world)